-While white spots on teeth can be unsightly, they usually do not indicate a serious issue and can usually be reversed once the cause is determined.
+While white spots on teeth can be unsightly, they typically don’t indicate a serious issue.
+Once your dentist determines the cause, treatment can mask or reverse the lesions.

 Enamel hypoplasia is a dental condition when the tooth enamel is thinner or less mineralized than usual.
 This condition can cause white spots to appear on the teeth.

-Having braces makes your teeth particularly vulnerable to decalcification, which causes white spots on teeth.
-Wearing braces can make it difficult to reach all those tiny crevices where plaque can build up and cause decalcification, leading to white spots on teeth.
+Wearing braces can make it harder to clean the crevices where plaque accumulates.
+Plaque buildup can cause decalcification, leading to white spots on the teeth.

 Here are three ways to get rid of white spots on teeth:

 MI paste is a milk-based topical paste prescribed by your dentist.
-It can help replenish calcium and phosphate lost to strengthen teeth and reduce white spots.
+This product can help replenish calcium and phosphate to strengthen teeth and reduce the appearance of white spots.

 Here are five ways to get rid of white spots on teeth in a dentist's office: